MahaaAlassaf/Project-Efficient-Data-Stream-Anomaly-Detection/ReadME.md

 Anomaly Detection: Applies an EMA and Z-score based method to detect anomalies.
 Visualization: Provides multiple plots to understand data and detection results.
 Real-Time Simulation: Mimics live data streaming and updates plots in real-time.

-## How to Run the Code
-There are two ways to run the code in this project:
-1. By using the Jupyter Notebook (`Algorithm.ipynb`).
-2. By running the Python script (`Algorithm.py`) in a virtual environment using `requirements.txt`.